maplibre/maplibre-react-native/docs/GettingStarted.md

 # Getting Started

-Congratulations, you successfully installed react-native-mapbox-gl/maps! 🎉
-Where to go from here?
+Congratulations, you successfully installed maplibre-react-native! 🎉 Where to go from here?
 You can head straight to [examples](/example) folder if you want to jump into the deep end.
 However, if you prefer an easier ramp-up, then make sure to stick around and check out the guides below.

 ## Setting your accessToken

+FIXME: Rewrite this guide, but esp this section.

 In order to work, mapbox requires you to create an accessToken and set it in your app.
 If you haven't created one yet, make sure to sign up for an account [here](https://www.mapbox.com/signup/)